University of Chicago Laboratory Schools Tuition Remission

 Gradual tuition remission rates based on a sliding scale

 For families with total incomes less than $250,000, the family share of tuition will be 6.4 percent of annual adjusted gross income (AGI) for the first child.
 For administrative purposes, families will be assigned to narrower $5,000 AGI brackets and pay 6.4 percent of the mean of the bracket.
 For example, a family earning $94,000 annually would be assigned to the $90,000-$95,000 bracket and pay 6.4 percent of $92,500 for their first child at Lab.
 This change will benefit the majority of eligible families and is intended to eliminate situations in which a faculty or staff member who earns a raise is moved into a higher income bracket with significantly less tuition remission, negating the net benefit of the raise.
-Click here for a reference table.
+Click here for more information.

 Higher income threshold for maximum tuition remission